The Rise of the Liberation Movements

 BBM Unity

 “Unity,” this was the call of President Ferdinand Marcos Jr. during the campaign period for the May 2022 elections.
-Despite MILF’s support for his opponent, the former Vice President Leni Robredo, President Marcos Jr. supported the BARMM in a more inclusive way by appointing the son and daughter of MNLF Chairman Nur Misuari.
+Despite MILF’s support for his opponent, former Vice President Leni Robredo, President Marcos Jr. supported the BARMM more inclusively by appointing the son and daughter of MNLF Chairman Nur Misuari.
 Another two sons of MNLF leaders belonging to the Executive 15 (EC15), another breakaway group, Muslimin Sema and Yusop Jikiri, became members of the Bangsamoro Transition Authority (BTA) This initiative was welcomed by MILF Chairman Ahod ‘Murad’ Ebrahim.
 On September 15, 2022, MNLF Chairman Misuari and MILF Chairman Ebrahim were joined on stage by President Marcos Jr. during the opening ceremony of the BTA in Cotabato City.

 The first attempt to unite both the MNLF and MILF was initiated by the Organization of Islamic Conference (OIC) from the time MILF founder Ustadz Salamat left the organization.
 It was repeated during the time of President Corazon Aquino and continued until the Ramos Administration.
 MNLF Chairman Misuari visited Ustadz Salamat in Camp Abubakar in 1997.
 The visit was accordingly to invite the Ustadz to rejoin the MNLF in the implementation of the final peace agreement.
 But MILF Chairman Ustadz Salamat decided to observe the situation first.
-Meanwhile, the Executive Fifteen (EC15), another MNLF faction mostly composed of senior leaders, held the unity talk with the MILF in Malaysia in August 2001.
+Meanwhile, the Executive Fifteen (EC15), another MNLF faction mostly composed of senior leaders, held a unity talk with the MILF in Malaysia in August 2001.

-It was only during the time of President Marcos Jr. when unity among the Bangsamoro fronts was achieved.
-However, on September 09, 2024, the Supreme Court approved Sulu’s previous petition to be excluded in the Bangsamoro Autonomous Region for Muslim Mindanao (BARMM).
+It was only during the time of President Marcos Jr. that unity among the Bangsamoro fronts was achieved.
+However, on September 09, 2024, the Supreme Court approved Sulu’s previous petition to be excluded from the Bangsamoro Autonomous Region for Muslim Mindanao (BARMM).
 Nevertheless, the unity among the Moro fronts remained intact despite Sulu exit from the BARMM and the split between President Marcos Jr. and his Vice President Sarah Duterte.
 He also signed the law creating three additional Shari’a Judicial Districts and 12 Shari’a circuit courts nationwide.

 Another milestone for Muslims’ history was when President Marcos Jr. signed Administrative Order No. 10 on Nov.
-7, 2023, creating the steering committee tasked to facilitate the planning and implementation of programs, projects, and activities for the 650th anniversary celebration of Philippine Muslim History and Heritage.
+7, 2023, creating the steering committee tasked to facilitate the planning and implementation of programs, projects, and activities for the 650th-anniversary celebration of Philippine Muslim History and Heritage.
 This and the Integrated History Act will facilitate the bridging of religious and cultural gaps between the Muslims and their Christian brethren towards a harmonious relationship that is necessary to build a unified and strong nation where the Muslims can actively participate.

 Sources: